 Establishes the long-range goals of the University; integrates and prioritizes the needs for academic programs; receives decisions from other committees and ranks them in the order in which they will be fulfilled and/or sent to the Board of Trustees for approval.
 Student membership on this committee is that of the President of MSA, one (1) student elected from and by the undergraduate student body and one (1) student from the graduate program.
-School of Nursing Health Equity committee has student members.

-VI.
+VII.
 AIDS TO LEARNING AND RESEARCH